-PRESIDENT'S FAILURES PLACE FOCUS BACK ON THE BIGGER PROBLEM: CONGRESS
+Trump's Failures Place Focus Back On The Bigger Problem: Congress

 The case is much the same when it comes to many of the other national challenges that drove voters’ passions in 2016 ― on both sides of the aisle.

-Whether folks were for Sanders, Clinton or Trump, most want to see the healthcare system get fixed.
+Whether folks were for Sanders, Clinton or Trump, most want to see the health care system get fixed.
 But the word “fixed” has long generalized an incredibly complex predicament.
-Americans have voiced their desire to see the Affordable Care Act improved instead of junked – but it’s the how that matters.
-Trump’s adolescent antics may have speeded his party’s failure on healthcare last month, but the more relevant truth is that the GOP majorities in both chambers just don’t have a plan that Americans want them to pass.
+Americans have voiced their desire to see the Affordable Care Act improved instead of junked, but it’s the how that matters.
+Trump’s adolescent antics may have quickened his party’s failure on health care last month, but the more relevant truth is that the GOP majorities in both chambers just don’t have a plan that Americans want them to pass.

-Could the two parties now be forced to work together to construct effective solutions that might actually arrive on the President’s desk?
+Could the two parties now be forced to work together to construct effective solutions that might actually arrive on the president’s desk?
 At this point, lawmakers seem to be at least dipping their toes in the water of negotiation.
 Senator Lamar Alexander (R-TN) has announced bipartisan hearings to take place next month to try to repair the individual market.
 Likewise, the bipartisan Problem Solvers Caucus has released a compromise proposal to shore up the insurance exchanges.

 Will these efforts go anywhere?
 With public confidence in Congress at 12 percent, it’s hard to have faith.
 Conservative editor at The National Review, Reihan Salam, recently described the quandary: